kxwzhang/Median/README.md

     render :index
 end
 ```
 Another notable challenge I encountered was figuring out how to properly render the comments React component.
 At first I ran into the issue of the comments not being rendered at all.
 But I quickly realized that I needed to use my Comments container component instead of the presentational component to get the props.
-In addition, I needed to figure out how to clear the comment form and how to automatically close the comments tab when the user submits a comment.
+In addition, I needed to figure out how to clear the comment form and how to automatically close the comments form when the user submits a comment.
 I was able to accomplish both of these by setting local state:
 ```javascript
 // Clearing comments form
 handleSubmit(e) {